Are Warrants Public Records in the District of Columbia?

 An arrest warrant is said to be executed when law enforcement arrests the person named in the warrant.
 However, the arresting officer need not be with the warrant at the time of the arrest.

-Under § 16–916.01 of the Code of District of Columbia, the law expects the parent that has the legal duty to pay child support to do so.
+Under § 16–916.01 of the Code of District of Columbia, the law expects the parent who has the legal duty to pay child support to do so.
 Where such a parent fails to pay child support and ignores a court hearing on the matter, the judge may issue a Child Support Arrest Warrant to bring the parent to court.
-The Parentage and Child Support Branch of the District of Columbia Courts help to process all bench warrant (arrest) orders relating to child support enforcement.
+The Parentage and Child Support Branch of the District of Columbia Courts helps to process all bench warrant (arrest) orders relating to child support enforcement.
 It works in collaboration with the Child Support Services Division (CSSD) of the Attorney General’s Office to carry out these legal functions.

 A custodial parent seeking to enforce a child support order may file a motion for contempt against the parent refusing to be.
-Contempt is of two kinds, civil and criminal.
+Contempt is of two kinds: civil and criminal.
 If a judge finds a parent in civil contempt of a child support order, the judge may issue an order to keep the parent in jail till payments are complete or detail a payment plan to catch up with overdue payments.
 Criminal contempt is a more serious violation, and it may attract jail time, monetary fines, or probation, among other punishments.

 A bench warrant in the District of Columbia is a document from a judge on the bench ordering law enforcement officers to bring a person before the court.
 Common reasons a judge may issue a bench warrant are: